Yesterday I was standing next to a GINORMOUSLY pregnant young lady while waiting in line at the deli.

 What I did tell her was that in my experience, a slice of deli cheese acted as a prophylactic against psychotic toddler meltdowns in the grocery store and would sometimes be the only thing that would buy her the additional 2-3 minutes of time with her flailing, overstimulated and completely freaked out toddler desperately in need of a nap before the situation was at DEFCON 1.

 I apologised for giving her unsolicited advice and took off to enjoy the blissful luxury of grocery shopping ALONE (except for the voices OF COURSE).

 I hope her kid doesn’t end up to be lactose intolerant because deli cheese really the only free shit at grocery stores that kids will eat and I thought it was pretty good advice.

-Blog by Nicole Knepper.
-Check out Nikki’s Blog ‘Mums Who Drink and Swear’
+Check out Nikki’s Blog ‘Moms Who Drink and Swear’